Family Guy Video Game!: Plot

 Peter, after being smashed on the head by the PTV satellite dish, wakes up in the hospital and sees a spotlight identical to the Bat-Signal, only in the shape of Mr. Belvedere.
 Believing that Belvedere has kidnapped his family, Peter rampages across town in an effort to destroy him and save his family.
 He eventually arrives at Cheesie Charlie's, where he is hit in the head by the doors, opened by several African-Americans.
-Peter takes on the persona of Rufus Griffin and destroys the entire arcade before waking up in the closet.
+Peter takes on the persona of his cousin and blaxploitation film actor Rufus Griffin and destroys the entire arcade before waking up in the closet.
 Seeing that the Belvedere signal is now at the Indian Casino, Peter travels there.
 As he enters, he takes another blow to the head when a hooker attempts suicide by jumping off the roof.
 Peter becomes Hooker Peter and destroys the casino.
 He then takes a fourth blow to the head, now seeing the Belvedere signal again at the docks.
 As he arrives, the debris of Bertram's rocket crashes on him, and Peter emerges as ANNA, an android programmed to destroy Mr. Belvedere.
 Crossing the dock and the beach, Peter arrives at a cave and is forced into battle with the Black Knight.
 Peter defeats the knight, but takes a final blow to the head when the knight's helmet falls off and hits him.
 When he comes to, Lois confronts him, furious that Peter had destroyed half of Quahog looking for Belvedere.

-In the final level of the game, Peter decides to drown his sorrows at the Clam.
-There, he is confronted by Belvedere, who rips off a disguise revealing none other than Ernie the Giant Chicken.
-In the final battle of the game, Peter defeats Ernie, and just barely escapes a massive explosion in a penthouse, landing safely on top of Meg who, along with Lois and Chris, had inexplicably been standing in the middle of the street.
-After getting up from Meg and rejoining his family, Peter sees the Belvedere spotlight again which turns out to be Adam West (which almost starts referencing the Batman TV series) making shadow puppets.
+In the final level of the game, Peter decides to drown his sorrows at the Drunken Clam.
+There, he is confronted by Belvedere, who rips off a disguise revealing none other than the Giant Chicken.
+In the final battle of the game, Peter defeats the Chicken, and just barely escapes a massive explosion in a penthouse, landing safely on top of Meg who, along with Lois and Chris, had inexplicably been standing in the middle of the street.
+After getting up from Meg and rejoining his family, Peter sees the Belvedere spotlight again which turns out to be Mayor Adam West (which almost starts referencing the Batman TV series) making shadow puppets.
 The Chicken, as always, ends up surviving.

 Development

-Take-Two Interactive had attained these rights to publish a Family Guy video game by February of 2005, before the series' revival episode "North by North Quahog" had aired.
-No further developments were shown until during March of 2006, when Take-Two subsidiary 2K Games had acquiesced these publishing rights, with High Voltage Software to fill in for development.
+Take-Two Interactive had attained these rights to publish a Family Guy video game by February 2005, before the series' revival episode "North by North Quahog" had aired.
+No further developments were shown until during March 2006, when Take-Two subsidiary 2K Games had acquired these publishing rights, with High Voltage Software to fill in for development.
 The game predominantly uses the voice cast of the television series, and a cel-shaded visual style.
 The game was exhibited at Electronic Entertainment Expo 2006.
+Versions for GameCube and PC were also announced but were never released.